dazinator/DataFlow/docs/guides/contributors/coding_standards.md

 ### Test Pattern

-Follow this standard pattern for test classes:
+Follow established pattern for test classes.
+If unable to see one use:

 ```csharp
 public class MyBlockTests